apache/struts-site/source/tag-developers/form-tags.md

 Please make sure you have read the [Tag Syntax](tag-syntax) document and understand how tag attribute syntax works.

 Within the form tags, there are two classes of tags: the form tag itself, and all other tags, which make up the individual form elements.
-The behavior of the form tag is different than the elements enclosed within it.
+The behavior of the form tag is different from the elements enclosed within it.

 ## Form Tag Themes